Jira Connector for Informatica

 Introduction

 Informatica PowerCenter LogoJSON / REST API is becoming more and more popular each day as everyone embrace cloud-centric services.
 This article is primarily focused on Informatica users who want to access Jira data or may be other API Integration in Informatica.
-However many tips and techniques described in this article will help you to understand how to integrate XML SOAP / JSON / REST API in other ETL / Reporting apps such as Tableau, Power BI, SSRS, Talend, Excel and many more.
+However many tips and techniques described in this article will help you to understand how to integrate Jira / XML SOAP / JSON / REST API in other ETL / Reporting apps such as Tableau, Power BI, SSRS, Talend, Excel and many more.

 XML / JSON can come from a local file or REST API service (internal or public) so we will include both examples in this article (i.e. Read JSON files in Informatica, Import REST API in Informatica).
 So let’s get started.
 Next article will focus on how to write data to API in Informatica (POST / PUT data)